What if I never get married?

 I’m in my 30’s now, married with kiddos (no cats) and a little life under my belt.
 Now I see this question much differently.

 I look across our lattes as we sit together at the coffee shop listening to the NINETEEN year old worried she won’t find a husband.
 With genuine love totally remembering feeling that way I look at you now and honestly want to say, “You are an infant!!!
-What in the actual heck are you worried about!”
+You still need to be rocked to sleep at night!
+What in the actual heck are you worried about?!”

 Good news from my side of the fence: